- by Barney Davey

 You can still sequentially number open editions

-If you want to number them, fine.
+If you want to number them, it’s fine.
 Just don’t limit them.
-I believe there would be some prints that were open edition, but numbered, that would still find the lower numbers collectible.
-If you look at the crazy things that are in plentiful supply, but numbered somehow, and how the lower numbers are worth more, it says it all about the collector’s mentality.
+I believe there would be some prints that were an open edition, but numbered, that would still find the lower numbers collectible.
+If you look at the crazy things that are in plentiful supply but numbered somehow, and how the lower numbers are worth more, it says it all about the collector’s mentality.
 Low number license plates in Delaware go for half a million.
 Does that make sense when you can get a brand new one for rack rates?
 No, but collectors don’t care.

 Give your buyers what they want

 One of the greatest advantages, besides no inventory, to giclees is they can be made to order to suit the customer.
-This is a first for the art business and the industry has not picked up on the fact more art would be sold if you allowed people to order the size they want.
+This development is a first for the art business, and the industry has not picked up on the fact more art would be sold if you allowed people to order the size they want.
 We are completely missing a huge opportunity to fill the needs of buyers in ways never before possible, and it is easy.

 What if Maxfield Parrish only sold 1,000 copies of Daybreak?